druplar/drupal-nocase/README.txt

 been installed, uninstalling it will lead to users using mixed-case passwords being locked out.

+Lastly, if the site is set to require e-mail verification prior to registration, it is important that the verification e-mail rely solely on the one-time login link to verify the account.
+In other words, the system generated password should not be included in the e-mail.

 Author(s)
 ---------
 Karthik Kumar / Zen / |gatsby| : http://drupal.org/user/21209